tensorflow/community/rfcs/20201221-tfmot-compression-api.md

 First, we start from a pre-trained model which the model developer has.
 And then convert the pre-trained model to training phase model for compression fine-tuning training.
 During the convert to training phase model, We call `init_training_weights_repr` for each tensor that we want to compress which is specified from the `get_compressible_weights` method.

-During the training phase, `fake_decompress` method is called for each training step.
+During the training phase, `project_training_weights` method is called for each training step.
 After fine-tuning training for compression is finished, we convert the training phase model to a compressed model.
-We only call the `compress` function once for each compressible tensor for converting.
+We only call the `compress_training_weights` function once for each compressible tensor for converting.

-Compressed model contains the `decompress` function in the graph.
-It’s possible to call the `decompress` for each inference step.
+Compressed model contains the `decompress_weights` function in the graph.
+It’s possible to call the `decompress_weights` for each inference step.
 To improve performance, we’ll cache the decompressed one depending on flags if we have enough space.

 ```python
 class WeightCompressionAlgorithm(metaclass=abc.ABCMeta):